 Was this flea market special in any way?
 Did anything stand out?
 Visiting the market is an experience itself, it’s like time hasn’t passed by that zone; you can even feel a hippie kind of air.
 It is great to find stuff that reminds you of previous experiences (like old video games, clothes that were trendy when you were a teenager, etc.).

-If you are in a mood for another eccentric experience, you could also go check out one the most popular coffee shops in Amsterdam: Bluebird, located in Sint Antoniesbreestraat 71, really near the market.
+If you are in the mood for another eccentric experience, you could also go check out one of the most popular coffee shops in Amsterdam: Bluebird, located in Sint Antoniesbreestraat 71, really near the market.

 About the Authors:

 Meet eTramping crew – Agness and Cez – best friends and travel companions from Poland.
 These two are sharing their budget travel tips on how to travel the world with $25 in your pocket.
 Since 2011, they have been travelling the world while teaching English in different Asian countries such as China, Thailand or Cambodia.
-They are both photography passionate and love Chinese cuisine and culture.
+They are both photographs passionate and love Chinese cuisine and culture.

 3 Flea Markets in Amsterdam not to be Missed has been brought to you by eTramping.
 All photo credit goes to this guest author.
 If you are interested in contributing a guest post to This Life in Trips I would love to hear from you!